Kansas 12 Hour 2018 IMC & UMC Updates

-This class begins with the changes made during the 2015-2018 code review cycle to all 11 of the key chapters of the 2018 International Mechanical Code® (IMC).
+This package begins with the changes made during the 2015-2018 code review cycle to all 11 of the key chapters of the 2018 International Mechanical Code® (IMC).
 Chapter 1 on Administration, Chapter 2 on Definitions, Chapter 3 on General Regulations, Chapter 4 on Ventilation, Chapter 5 on Exhaust Systems are basic to all HVAC tasks.
 Chapter 6 on Duct Systems, Chapter 8 on Chimneys and Vents, Chapter 9 on Specific Appliances, Fireplaces, and Solid Fuel-Burning Equipment; Chapter 10 on Boilers, Water Heaters, and Pressure Vessels; and Chapter 11 on Refrigeration contain some of the most critical codes to safety as well as the most rapidly changing codes in the IMC.
 Together, these 11 chapters impact all HVAC, and understanding the changes made to these chapters as well as the reasons behind those changes is critical.

 Each change in this class is presented in a “cut-and-paste” format with any deletions and additions from the 2015 IMC clearly shown.
 Each change is then discussed for the reason it was made and how it impacts a working HVAC contractor or technician, based in part on the proceedings of the ICC Technical Committees.